-As defined in the Food and Agriculture Organization's CODEX Alimentarius Commission.
+Validation As defined in the Food and Agriculture Organization's CODEX Alimentarius intended result was achieved and that it actually worked.

+Commission.
 Hazard Analysis and Critical Control Point (HACCP) System and Guidelines for its Application - Annex to CAC/RCP 1 - 1969, Rev. 4-2003), - "A system, which identifies, evaluates and controls hazards which are significant for food safety.
-Essentially verification as applied to control measures seeks to prove that the control measure was done according to its design.
+Essentially validation as applied to control limits seeks to prove that the control measure was done according to its design.